Hereโs The MileLionโs review of the DBS yuu Card, which shows that even โaunty cardsโ can be pretty darn exciting.

 Hereโs how you can work out the yuu Points earned on your DBS yuu Card.

-Base Points (10 pts per S$1) |
+Base Reward (1 pt per S$1) |

-Multiply transaction by 10 Remember: you must present the yuu app for scanning to earn the full 10 points.
-Swiping the card alone earns you just 9 points |
+Multiply transaction by 1 Remember: you must present the yuu app for scanning, or link your yuu ID |

-Bonus Points (26 pts per S$1) |
+Bonus Reward 2 (26 pts per S$1) |

 Multiply transaction by 26 |

-For avoidance of doubt, there is no rounding up or down of points, and fractional points are awarded.
+For the avoidance of doubt, there is no rounding up or down of points, and fractional points are awarded.
 You can see this on your yuu app, where all earnings are shown to two decimal points.

 For the full list of formulas that banks use to calculate credit card points, do refer to these articles:

-What transactions aren’t eligible for yuu Points?
+What transactions arenโt eligible for yuu Points?

 A full list of transactions that do not earn yuu Points can be found at point 9 of the T&Cs.